anirudh-100/JOB_PORTAL_DING/README.md

 ## 🤝 Contributing

-We welcome contributions to DevPool!
+We welcome contributions to DING!
 Here's how you can help:

 ### Reporting Bugs